NoahRichardNelson/Goat_Path_Git_Lesson/lessons/gitting-started.md

 ## Make sure you have a GitHub account and can log into it!
 If you have not yet created a GitHub account, please do so now! [github.com](https://github.com)

-Pay attention to your *user name* and your *user email*.
-You will need these later :grin:
+Pay attention to your *user email* for GitHub.
+You will need it later :grin:
-It is recommended that you *use your UA email*.
+It is recommended that you *use your UA email*, but it is not necessary.

 ## Make sure you have git installed on your computer!
 To check if you have (the right version of) git installed, open a command line and do: